Building with RAG

 2. Multi-hop and Compositional Retrieval

-3. Dynamic Tool Use & Agentic RAG
+3. Dynamic Tool Use and Agentic RAG

 4. Streaming and Incremental RAG

-5. Feedback-Driven & Continual RAG
+5. Feedback-Driven and Continual RAG

 When Not to Use RAG?

-RAG isn’t always the answer:
+RAG is not always the ideal solution:

 Practical Use Cases for RAG